Piotr

 Bio

 Born in Maladziechna, Belarus in 1994.
 Grew up under Lukashenko's authoritarian regime, which shaped both my political convictions and my understanding of what civil society must do to survive.
-Studied political science at BSU before being expelled for civic activism — a decision I consider formative.
+Studied theoretical physics at BSU before being expelled for civic activism — a decision I consider formative.
 Completed a Bachelor's in Liberal Arts at CEVRO Univerzita in Prague, then returned to the region and spent years building civic organisations, running campaigns, and co-founding spaces for political education and free expression.
 Currently completing a Master's in Innovation & Technology Management at ISM University in Vilnius, where I have been based since 2022.

 Cities I lived in